Is Flaxseed Wholegrain?

 Minerals And Vitamins

-Since the primary nutrient in flaxseed is fats and carbs, it offers a small amount of vitamins and minerals considering the small serving size.
+Since the primary nutrient in is fats and carbs, it offers a small amount of vitamins and minerals considering the small serving size.
 Flaxseed provides 11% of your daily thiamin intake and 2% of your recommended folate, niacin, and vitamin B6 intake.
 Note that these values are based on 2000 calories per day.

-As for minerals, flaxseed offers 13%, 10%, 7%, 6%, and 4% of recommended daily intakes of manganese, magnesium, phosphorus, copper, and selenium.
+When it comes to minerals, flaxseed has 13%, 10%, 7%, 6%, and 4% of the daily suggested amounts of manganese, magnesium, phosphorus, copper, and selenium, respectively.

 Health Benefits Of Flaxseed